digitallyinduced/ihp/Guide/database.markdown

         |> fetch
 ```

-This will run a `SELECT * FROM users ORDER BY firstname LIMIT 10` query and will return the first 10 users ordered by their firstname.
+This will run a `SELECT * FROM users ORDER BY firstname LIMIT 10` query and will return the first 10 users ordered by their `firstname`.

 When you are only interested in the first result you can also use `fetchOne` as a shortcut for `|> limit 1`: